t-siri/portfolio-2021/_pages/work/work-codebots-v1.md

 {% contentfor introduction %}
 During my employment with <a href="/workingmouse" target="_blank">WorkingMouse</a> I had the opportunity to work with <a href="/codebotsmarketing">Codebots</a> and developed Codebots marketing website.

-I had the opportunity to learn a new programming language Jekyll and applied my skillsets in front-end development to build the website.
+I had the opportunity to learn a new programming language Jekyll and applied my skill sets in front-end development to build the website.

 The site is responsive on all devices, and is accessible.
 {% endcontentfor %}